tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Khi muốn bring changes from one branch (`main`) to your personal branch cũng gọi là merge.

-Các trường hợp merge như sau:
+Có các trường hợp merge như sau:

-1. fast-forward: create a branch and work on it để nếu có gì hỏng thì return back to `main`.
+1. **Fast-forward merge**: create a branch and work on it để nếu có gì hỏng thì return back to `main`.
 Git just move the branch pointer forward no new commit (snapshot) created.
 Khi merge will have no conflict.
-2. Three-way merge: using the two snapshots pointed to by the branch tips and the common ancestor of the two.
+2. **Three-way merge**: using the two snapshots pointed to by the branch tips and the common ancestor of the two.
 Sẽ có conflict nếu 2 branches tips changed the same file.
 The changes do not necessarily need to the on the same line.
 It only need to be on the same file, to create merge conflict.
 Git creates a new commit (snapshot) called **merge commit**.
 This merge commit points to two parent while normal commit only has one parent.
+3. Rebase

 Nếu có merge conflict thì git không tạo merge commit mà pause để user resolve the conflict.
 If you want to see which files are unmerged at any point after a merge conflict, you can run `git status`.
 Git auto add **conflict-resolution markers** to the files that have conflicts, so you can open them manually and resolve those conflicts.